pachyderm/docs-content/2.4.x/getting-started/cloud-deploy/azure.md

 ---
 ## Before You Start

-This guide assumes that you have already tried [Pachyderm locally](../../local-deploy/) and have all of the following installed:
+This guide assumes that you have already tried [{{%productName%}} locally](../../local-deploy/) and have all of the following installed:

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - Pachctl